johnbeve/STEMIO/README.md

 STEMIO was initiated and co-developed by:

-John Beverley, Assistant Professor, Department of Philosophy, University at Buffalo Ying Sun, Associate Professor, Department of Information Science, University at Buffalo Xiufeng Liu, Professor, Department of Learning & Instruction, University at Buffalo
+John Beverley, Assistant Professor, Department of Philosophy, University at Buffalo \n Ying Sun, Associate Professor, Department of Information Science, University at Buffalo Xiufeng Liu, Professor, Department of Learning & Instruction, University at Buffalo